 -Buffett has a couple of sentences that fit perfectly here.
 He says that with little money he is able to get 50% returns in the stock market.
 Why?
 Because he's able to spot value and take risks where others don't.
 He also recommends that if you are not able to take 50% dips in your stocks you better not invest.
 No one should invest in Substrate AI or any other company if they don't know what they are doing, if they haven't done their analysis, believe in what we are doing and know what it means to invest in the stock market.
 That said, we are obviously delighted to welcome as shareholders all those investors who - having done their analysis - trust in what we are building.

--The projections published for 2022 and 2023 assume closing the 2019-2022 period with a CARG growth of 106%, completing five years in which the company will have doubled its turnover each fiscal year to around €9 million and will have positioned itself as a player relevant in the sectors that are key for us - energy, human resources, agritechhealth and fintech); as well as solution provider Saas plug and play for large companies.
-Fulfilling this plan is what really concerns us every day, as it is the basis for pushing us towards new challenges in the coming years.
+-The projections published for 2022 and 2023 imply closing the 2019-2022 period with a CARG growth of 106%, completing five years in which the company will have doubled its turnover each year to around 9 million euros and will have positioned itself as a relevant player in the sectors that are key for us -energy, human resources, agritech, health and fintech); as well as a provider of plug and play SaaS solutions for large firms.
+Fulfilling this plan is what really concerns us every day, as it is the basis for us to be able to push ourselves towards new challenges in the coming years.

 For those who still do not know SAI works in the SaaS -software as a service- sector, which is growing a lot...